w63-owner/w63-support/README.md

 # w63-support

 ## About
-W63 is an iOS app featuring an animated eye with a purchase counter.
+W63 is an iOS app featuring an animated eye with a counter.

 ## Contact
-For support inquiries: [votre-email]@gmail.com
+For support inquiries gmailforx@gmail.com

 ## FAQ
 **Q: How does the counter work?**
-A: The counter shows the total number of app purchases.
+A: Guess

-**Q: Is my purchase counted?**
+**Q: What does "Wait for the call." means?**
-A: Yes, purchases are automatically counted and displayed.
+A: It means you have to wait for the call.